Italy cruise ship disaster crew win seafaring award

 The ship's captain Francesco Schettino has been blamed for the disaster and faces charges of multiple manslaughter, causing the accident and abandoning his ship before the evacuation was complete.

-"The 'Seafarer of the Year' award recognises the competence, heroism and professionalism displayed by the sailors every day," Costa said in a statement.
+"The 'Seafarer of the Year' award recognizes the competence, heroism and professionalism displayed by the sailors every day," Costa said in a statement.

 In the immediate aftermath of the disaster, some passengers reported acts of bravery and heroism by crew members during the evacuation while others complained that staff appeared ill-prepared, with many unable to speak Italian.

-Experts appointed by Italian judges to help an investigation into the accident also criticised a lack of preparation among crew members.
+Experts appointed by Italian judges to help an investigation into the accident also criticized a lack of preparation among crew members.